 F= 69 and below

-The following criteria shall entitle a student to a Southwest Early College HS Diploma
+The following criteria shall entitle a student to a Early College of Denver High School Diploma

 - Successful completion of 24 units (240 credits) in the prescribed categories listed below.